 Notes

-So, you will need to start by gathering how ever many potatoes you want to fix.
+You will need to start by gathering how ever many potatoes you want to fix.
 You can easily freeze your shredded potatoes for ready use later (this is what I do so I make 5-10 lbs at once).
 Scrub your potatoes, stick them a few times with a fork (so they don’t explode), rub with coconut oil, and place in a 400 degree Farenheit oven for about an hour.
 Check them to see if they’re done by sticking them with a fork or using a pot holder to give them a little squeeze.
 They should be soft.

 The reason for cooking them is that trying to fry up raw potatoes has a lot of draw backs: